 |Debt Relief Options||Multiple options include repayment plans, deferment, discharge, etc.||Very limited debt relief, if any; availability varies by lender|

-*Private loan statistics are based on estimates due to limited available data.
+*Private loan statistics are based on estimates due to limited public data.

 Federal vs. Private Student Loans

 A private student loan may come from a privately owned bank or credit union.
 State-affiliated organizations may also offer private student loans.
 In any case, each lender sets its own loan terms and conditions.
 Some private lenders offer parent loans, as well.

 Federal student loans, meanwhile, are issued by the federal government.
 Federal legislation determines all terms and conditions of the loan, including special legal protections and benefits that private loans don’t have.
 Federal student loans include parent loans.

 Financial experts recommend students exhaust federal student loan resources before pursuing private loans.
 In fact, most borrowers use private loans to supplement federal loans.
 Federal loans are themselves designed to supplement educational funds; alone, they are insufficient to cover the cost of in-state tuition at an average public 4-year institution.